Mark-Renzi/UNBEATABLE-Low-Latency-Mod/README.md

 I (MIGHT) have a solution for you!

 What does it do?
-- Forces FMOD to output through **ASIO** instead of WASAPI when a working ASIO driver is available (automatically falls back to WASAPI if it isn't, so audio never breaks).
+- It (tries to) force FMOD to output through **ASIO** instead of WASAPI when a working ASIO driver is available (falling back to WASAPI if it fails).
-- Shrinks FMOD's DSP buffer size/count for a much shorter output pipeline.
-- Adds a brick-wall **limiter** on FMOD's master bus, since ASIO exclusive mode bypasses Windows' audio engine (which normally hides clipping in songs that already peak above 0 dBFS).
+- Regardless of whether or not ASIO works, it can lower the DSP buffer size and count (much more with ASIO).

 Here's an example video of what you can expect!
 I recorded this with mic sound hearing my keyboard and speakers so fair warning the recording is a little nasty.